spandaai/spandaai-docs/FAQs/FAQs.md

 **A11:**

-All technical documentation, including API references, integration guides, and developer tutorials, are available on the internal documentation portal at [internal.docs.spandaai.com](http://internal.docs.spandaai.com).
-Additionally, each repository contains README files and Wiki sections for specific modules.
+All technical documentation, including API references, integration guides, and developer tutorials, are available on the internal documentation portal at [internal.docs.spandaai.com](https://github.com/spandaai/spandaai-docs)

 ### Q12: How do we onboard new developers and team members to the SpandaAI platform?